mathisbot/homomorph-rust/README.md

 ## Bare metal

-The crates partially supports `no_std` environments: it uses `Vec` a lot, so it relies on an external `alloc` crate.
+The crates supports `no_std` environments.

+As `Vec` is used a lot, the crate relies on an external `alloc` crate.
 As each bit ciphered takes up a lot of space, storing ciphered objects on the stack wouldn't be possible (at least on low end machines).
 This is why the heap is needed here.

 You may also need a source of randomness.
 On bare x86, randomness can still be retrieved using `RDRAND`.
 On other architectures, such as `aarch64-unknown-none`, you will have to implement `provide_getrandom`, which is a re-export of `getrandom::register_custom_getrandom`, gated behind the `custom_rand` feature.

 ## Benchmarks